nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 220
 00:13:23,298 --> 00:13:28,414
-[SPEAKER_05]: And you'll find that we have to, each iteration, I don't know
+[SPEAKER_05]: And you'll find that we have to, each iteration, I don't know if

 221
 00:13:29,407 --> 00:13:32,937